c3d/xl/doc/HANDBOOK_2-evaluation.md

 ```

 When evaluating `write Items`, the various candidates for `write`
-include `write Head, Rest`, and this will be the one selected, causing
+include `write Head, Rest`, and this will be the one selected after
-the context to become:
+decomposition of `Items`, causing the context to become:

 ```xl
 CONTEXT is